 Trained as a scientist and working on space projects in collaboration with NASA/JPL, his early research concentrated on the detection of biosignatures on Saturn’s giant moon Titan, culminating in the Cassini-Huygens mission.

-Over the last fifteen years, his wanderlust has taken him to some of the planet’s most inaccessible locations.
+Over the last thirteen years, his wanderlust has taken him to some of the planet’s most inaccessible locations.
 He loves to raise awareness on environmental issues by visiting far-flung natural wonders, endangered wildlife, indigenous tribes, and vanishing cultures around the world.
-Although he's thus far been able to roam only in 89 of them, he someday aspires to be able to crisscross every one of the world's 196 countries and 7 continents.
+Although he's thus far been able to roam just 103 of them, he someday aspires to be able to crisscross every one of the world's 196 countries and 7 continents.

 ART SHOW INTERNATIONAL GALLERY, which he founded during the peak of the pandemic, was aimed to serve as a prominent online platform to support a global art community heavily disrupted by gallery closures and loss of sales.